koushik7791/c_coding/Readme.txt

-This repository is for c programing
+This repository is for c programings